There is a place for everyone

-Women’s Spirituality.
-Meets monthly in the home of a parishioner for sharing, support, discussion, and prayer.
+Women’s Spirituality Meets on the first Friday of each month in the home of a parishioner for sharing, support, discussion, and prayer.

 Pastoral Care Ministry

 Prayer Shawl Group.
+A volunteer coordinates a group of women who knit the prayer shawls and supply them to parishioners in need.
 Anyone is welcome, please contact the office for a pattern.

 Family Promise Metrowest (Formerly “Interfaith Hospitality Network’”).
 Collaborates with other religious communities to provide lodging, food, and companionship for homeless families.
 St. Paul's hosts guests for four separate weeks each year, supported by over 50 Saint Paul's volunteers.